higherkindness/mu-haskell/docs/docs/optics.md

   putStrLn $ "ADD: was creating successful? " ++ show response
 ```

-## Accesing enums with prisms!

-bla bla bla ña ña ña

 ## Generating enums with `enum`

-Sometimes, you'll have your types defined as something like enums, as in this protobuf example:
+Sometimes, besides using records, you'll have your types defined as something like enums, as in this protobuf example:

 ```protobuf
 enum Weather {